Chief Executive Officer

 Vice President, Director of Data Management

 Hailing from the University of Massachusetts Amherst, the value Jason adds to the troves of data our organization nurtures is invaluable.
 The tech giant Apple made a trade deadline acquisition, taking some of our VP’s time under their wing, but the impact he has in small samples is far more reliable than Mike Trout’s BABIP over a five-game stretch.
-Jason hopes to not only propel CBBSN’s analytics group, but educate those in scouting departments, arbitration boards, and wherever else advanced statistical knowledge can be utilized.
+Jason hopes to not only propel CBBSN’s analytics group wherever else statistical knowledge can be utilized to educate.
 His knowledge of the game and drive to succeed with this company is admired by each individual on the management staff.

 Regional Supervisor – Southwest Region